 NOTE: This program is only open in years where additional funds are available for the spring.
 A call for applications will go out in December or January if funding is available.
 Open in spring 2018.

 projects.
-Stipend funds must be spent by the pay period ending June 16, 2013; travel and services/supplies funds need to be spent by early June.
-Students who receive awards may present at UW-Eau Claire Student Research Day (or UW System Symposium or approved alternative venue) in either 2013 or 2014, depending on circumstances.
+Stipend funds must be spent by the pay period ending June 23, 2016; travel and services/supplies funds need to be spent by early June.
+Students who receive awards may present at UW-Eau Claire Student Research Day (or UW System Symposium or approved alternative venue) in either 2017 or 2018, depending on circumstances.

 For the general Purpose and Overview, please see the Faculty/Student Research Collaboration page.